 Energy Efficiency Financing Options

-The good news is there are several financing options available.
+The good news is there are several financing options available for home improvements of all types, including energy efficiency and renewable energy installations.
 For financing home improvements, you may be familiar with home equity loans, traditional loans through a bank or credit union, or using a credit card.
 While we are not finance experts, and do not give financial advice, we do want to share information about some low-interest loan programs offered in Minnesota that you may not have considered.
 This is not an all-inclusive list, but includes some additional options to consider.

 The Minnesota Housing Finance Agency has made low-interest home improvement loans available at fixed rates.
 Some of the loans have income limits, and some do not.
 Some loans are forgivable if you meet the eligibility requirements and live in the property for a designated amount of time.
 Their website allows you to search for lenders that provide these home improvement loans.
 Details are provided below.